 - Relieves muscle spasm due to constantly being the same position.
 Like prolonged standing or sitting, etc..

 - Can be performed as an initial step of an exercise regime for severe muscle weakness.

 - Can be performed when full ROM (range of motion) is not allowed medically

 - Good exercise regime for pre and post-operative surgeries.

 The steps below will explain how to perform a Pelvic Tilt first, followed by performing Hip Adduction isometric.

-Gradually, You can try to push back on the floor with your back muscles.
-This is as if you are trying to attempt to straighten your back – tilting your pelvis anteriorly (Anterior tilt of pelvis is when two bony prominences on your hip area, moves forward).
+Gradually, you can try to push back on the floor with your back muscles.
+This is as if you are trying to attempt to straighten your back – tilting your pelvis anteriorly (Anterior tilt of the pelvis is when two bony prominences on your hip area, moves forward).

 You want to hold this position for 3 to 5 seconds, depending on pain level, and relax.
 Repeat it for 10 to 15 times.

 You can even incorporate breathing into this exercise.
 Start by inhaling while trying to straighten your back and exhale while relaxing.
 Make sure you are not holding your breath while exercising.